 9 Winter Getaways that will Conquer Your Cabin Fever

 When it gets chilly outside, and you're dreaming of beaches and sunshine, it might be time for an escape.
-Overcome your urge to hole up inside the house with these nine fantastic winter getaways.
-Check out some of Georgia's cozy hotels and inns in cities and towns with plenty of things to do inside and out.
+Check out some of Georgia's cozy places to stay in cities and towns with plenty of things to do inside and out.

 Located in the historic Foundry Building not far from the University of Georgia's Historic North Campus, the Graduate Athens hotel will instantly make you feel at home.
 Southern style and a history lesson in every corner create a community feel for locals and guests alike.
 Need help setting a date?
 Browse events in Athens this winter.
 Before your trip, review the hotel's COVID-19 precautions.

 Paradise Garden is home to the art of renowned artist Howard Finster.
 Three on-site rentals are available, including a two-bedroom, one-bath bungalow decorated in an eclectic, vibrant décor by Atlanta designer Summer Loftin.
 Tour the gardens during your stay, and find inspiration to warm your soul.
 Paradise Garden's AirBnB's have committed to Airbnb's 5-step enhanced cleaning process.
 Before your trip, review their COVID-19 precautions.

 The Partridge Inn Augusta, Curio Collection by Hilton

-Partridge Inn is a Historic Hotel of America, yet the contemporary renovations and sleek styling make it an elegant and modern hotel selection.
+The Partridge Inn is a Historic Hotel of America, yet the contemporary renovations and sleek styling make it an elegant and modern hotel selection.
 The suites are spacious and welcoming, and P.I.
 Bar and Grill is great for grabbing a bite.
 Before your trip, review the hotel's COVID-19 precautions.

-Augusta is world-famous as the host of The Masters golf tournament each spring, but did you know it's also the hometown of legendary soul singer James Brown?
+Augusta is world-famous as the host of The Masters golf tournament, but did you know it's also the hometown of legendary soul singer James Brown?
 Visit any time of year to see his statue and learn more about The Godfather of Soul at the Augusta Museum of History.

 Savannah Marriott Riverfront